JuliaGeodynamics/JustPIC.jl/docs/src/particles.md

 There are three type of `AbstractParticles` types:

 - `Particles` is the basic type used to advect and track information on the whole domain of our model.
 The dimension of the `CellArrays` has to match the dimension of the model.
 - `PassiveMarkers` is a set of particles where their initial position is defined by the user.
-These particles are only advected and are not meant to have any feedback with the simulation; their purpose is to track the history of any arbitray field(s) throughout the simulation.
+These particles are only advected and are not meant to have any feedback with the simulation; their purpose is to track the history of any arbitrary field(s) throughout the simulation.
 - `MarkerChain` is a one or two dimensional chain of particles, used to track surfaces / interfaces.

 ### Simulation particles